 There are many Spanish traditions that come along with Easter.
 Throughout Semana Santa, locals relish with religious festivities, traditions, and family gatherings.
-But let’s not forget one of the most important aspects of celebrations… Food!
+But let’s not forget one of the most important aspects of celebration – Food!
 After a seemingly endless season of Lent, the Spanish make sure to feast and take advantage of all the cuisine traditionally prepared for Semana Santa.
-Check out some of Spain’s most popular meals and desserts to eat during this time of year…
+Check out some of the most popular Easter food in Spain below!

 Mona de Pascua